-Whilst a single communications gateway is welcome, UCU would urge the continuation of the LSC email alert system for important communications.
+Whilst a single communications gateway between the various government agencies and departments as proposed in the White Paper, is welcome, UCU would urge the continuation of the LSC email alert system for important communications.
 Information and communications technology has in many ways improved communications.
-IN some ways it has also made it worse.
-There can be such a flow of information that trying to keep abreast of it all can be barrier to real and effective knowledge and understanding.
+In some ways it has also made it worse.
+There can be such a flow of information that trying to keep abreast of it all can be barrier to real and effective supported by UCU.